Underpaid-Workers/Orbital25/README.md

 </p>

 ### Identifying Entries (with API)
 - Entries are identified using captured images through the [HuggingFaceAPI](https://huggingface.co/).
+Species information is then retrieved using Google's [Gemini API](https://ai.google.dev/)
 - Various data about the entry will be returned, such as:
     - Description of the species, some fun facts
     - Height, Weight, Lifespan

+### Maps

 ## Tech Stack
 - React Native
 - Supabase
 - Expo, Expo EAS
+- Vitest
 - Git, Github